mozilla-platform-ops/ronin_puppet/README.md

 	We need our pp file to be run after the site.pp, that's why it starts with a z.

-1. Include your desired role:
+1. Include your desired role

 	In the recently created `z-<suite_name>.pp`: